d3chapma/d3chapma.github.io/_posts/2015-04-10-ember-learning-resources.markdown

 date:   2015-04-10
 categories: ember learning resources
 ---
 This post is intended to be a repository of great resources for getting the most out of Ember.
-I will do my best to revise this every few months to make source it is only referencing up-to-date material.
+I will do my best to revise this every few months to make sure it is only referencing up-to-date material.
 If you have any other suggestions for things that I have missed, drop them in the comments and I'll add them.

 Official Resources
 ===========================